 Peanut allergy — just the phrase sends cold shivers down the spine of parents and caretakers who have to help an allergic child navigate a world where peanuts, or traces of it, are everywhere.
 It’s also a reality many adults living with the allergy deal with.

 By now we all know the dangers of rashes and anaphylactic shock related to the popular legume (that’s right, peanuts are a legume, like peas!), which is why giving our little ones their first tastes of peanuts can be so scary.
 And as more adults or children are diagnosed with peanut or other common food allergies, the beloved peanut spread that was basically 90 percent of our diet as kids is now the bane of every preschool — and for good reason.
 Taking the allergy seriously — whether you or your child has it or not — is the only way to avoid a potentially deadly reaction.

-The truth is that a peanut allergy can be scary and overwhelming to deal with, especially if it’s our kids who suffer from it.
-Luckily we have some helpful advice on how to navigate the terrifying and anxiety-inducing world of peanut allergies from Dr. Jennifer Collins, an allergist with eight years of experience and Dr. Tricia Lee, a pediatric allergist at Hudson Tribeca.
+The truth is that a peanut allergy can be scary and overwhelming to deal with, luckily we have some helpful advice on how to navigate the terrifying and anxiety-inducing world of peanut allergies from Dr. Jennifer Collins, an allergist with eight years of experience, and Dr. Tricia Lee, a pediatric allergist at Hudson Tribeca.

-They help break down the dangers, clear up some common misconceptions, and offer some helpful guidance on discussing the allergy with other parents and your child.
+They help break down the dangers, clear up some common misconceptions, and offer some helpful guidance to anyone living with the allergy.

 What is a peanut allergy?